martenframework/marten/docs/versioned_docs/version-0.1/handlers-and-http/routing.md

 The main routes map (which usually lives in the `config/routes.cr` file) does not have to be a "flat" definition of all the available routes.
 Indeed, you can define "sub" routes maps if you need to and "include" these in your main routes map.

 This capability can be extremely useful to "include" a set of routes from an installed application (a third-party library or one of your in-project applications).
-This also allows to better organize route namespaces and to bundle a set of related routes under a similar prefix.
+This also allows better organizing route namespaces and bundling a set of related routes under a similar prefix.

 For example, a main routes map and an article routes map could be defined as follows: